stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 If more object creation attempted , it will just return same object.

 It's usually achieved in below 3 steps :
-- make constructor private (so no new keyword can be used outside class)
+- make constructor private (so no new keyword can be used outside the class)
 - creating private static field (so only one value assigned)
 - public getter for private static field with below condition
   - check if private static field is null or not
-    - if not --> create new object and assign it to static field
+    - if not -> create new object and assign it to static field
-    - if yes --> return same static field that hold the object.
+    - if yes -> return same static field that hold the object.

 Inspired by above singleton pattern (and **without digging too deep into the pattern itself**),

 Let's take a look at how we can re-create our WebDriverFactory to only generate one object.
+Here is what we have:

 ```java
 public class WebDriverFactory {